Multivariate analysis of short time series in terms of ensembles of correlation matrices

-In case of CWOE (also WOE), the eigenvalue density for the correlation matrices is derived using supersymmetry technique \cite{PRL-10, JSP-12}.
-In supersymmetric approach, the eigenvalue density is written as the derivative of the generating function.
+In case of CWOE (also WOE), the eigenvalue density for the correlation matrices is derived using the supersymmetry technique \cite{PRL-10, JSP-12}.
+In this approach, the eigenvalue density is written as the derivative of the generating function.
 The generating function in turn is mapped onto a suitable superspace which leads to drastic reduction in degrees of freedom.
-Then, the eigenvalue density is derived by introducing eigenvalue coordinates for the supermatrix and integrating over the anticommuting Grassmann variables.
+Then, the eigenvalue density is derived by introducing eigenvalue coordinates for the supermatrix and integrating over the anti-commuting Grassmann variables.